Jesssullivan/timberbuddy/README.md

 - Yes.
 Use the traditional vite dev server for UI development.

 **The i2c bus:**
 - Encoder io and relay IO is done via the i2c bus.
-I've written drivers for these two M5 esp32 i2c devices in Typescript depending solely on the `raspi-i2c` library.
-These are modeled after the example c++ classes shared by M5 stack.
+I've written drivers for two M5 i2c devices in Typescript depending solely on the `raspi-i2c` library.
+These are modeled after the example C++ classes shared by M5 stack on github.
 Synchronous methods are used wherever possible.

 **Deployment:**
 - Leverages pi connect for initial remote connection and the initial tailscale / wiregaurd daemon setup for SSH.